 L'esprit Academy offers a payment plan at zero percent financing during the time you are enrolled in school!
-You may pay for more than one month at a time.
+You may pay for more than one month at a time and students may make a full payment at the time of enrollment.
 Payments are due on the fifteenth (15th) of each month and are made through an online invoicing system.
 A 3% convenience fee is charged.
 Other custom payment options are available for short term beyond completion of the program that can accommodate your budget needs for small balances.
 We accept the following forms of payment or partial payment:

-Cash Credit Card (Visa, MasterCard, American Express)
+Credit Card (Visa, MasterCard, American Express)

-Check Federal Student Grants and Loans Money Order State programs, MEAP, MET
+Check Federal Student Grants and Loans

+Money Order State programs

-Private Scholarships Institutional Scholarships (Instructor program only - see Admissions)
+Private Scholarships Institutional Scholarships